After Ohio train wreck, Biden orders door-to-door checks - NewsBreak

 The "walk teams" are modeled on similar teams following hurricanes and other natural disasters.

 Biden directed employees to get to as many homes as possible by Monday.
 Officials said the immediate goal was to visit at least 400.
-The president said he currently has no plans to personally visit Ohio.
+The president said that at present he has no plans to personally visit Ohio.

-Meanwhile, the controversy spread far beyond the little Ohio town.
-Officials in Texas and Michigan expressed concern about contaminated wastewater and soil being transported to their states for disposal.

 Rep. James Comer, chairman of the House Oversight Committee, became the latest lawmaker to jump into what has become a political proxy war as each party lays into the other after the derailment and chemical leak that led to evacuation of the small Ohio community.